jsbisht/aws-developer-associate/ec2-plus.md

 ## Cluster (PERFORMANCE)

 packs instances close together inside an Availability Zone.
-This strategy enables workloads to a`chieve the low-latency network performance` necessary for tightly-coupled node-to-node communication that is typical of HPC applications.
+This strategy enables workloads to `achieve the low-latency network performance` necessary for tightly-coupled node-to-node communication that is typical of HPC applications.

 - Achieves the highest level of performance available with EC2.
 - Best practice is to launch all of the instances within that group at the same time. (not manadatory)
 - Use the same instance type (not mandatory)
 - All the instances should be in same AZ.
 - All instances are have direct connections to each other and can have a bandwidth of **10 Gbps** when compared to usual 5Gbps.
+- Gives higher packets per second (PPS)

 **NOTE**: If the hardware fails, the entire cluster might fail.